awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 - You have chosen the relevant data mappers for the matches in the deletion queue.
-- Your data mappers are referencing the correct S3 locations
+- Your data mappers are referencing the correct S3 locations.
-- Your data mappers have been configured to search the correct columns
+- Your data mappers have been configured to search the correct columns.
-- All partitions have been loaded into the Glue Data Catalog
+- All partitions have been loaded into the Glue Data Catalog.

 ### Job appears stuck in QUEUED/RUNNING status